haunt98/posts-go/posts/2024-01-20-backend-thinking.md

   - Metrics
   - Tracing

-In ZaloPay, each team has its own responsibilities/domains, aka many different services.
+In Zalopay, each team has its own responsibilities/domains, aka many different services.

 Ideally each team can choose custom backend techstack if they want, but mostly